 For a start the setting doesn’t look or feel right.
 It doesn’t feel like Victorian London.
-It looks obviously fake… there’s not enough grime, the background CGI is poor and far too stylized for my tastes as well.
+It looks obviously fake.
+There’s not enough grime, the background CGI is poor and far too stylised for my tastes as well.
 And nobody really looks Victorian.
 They all look like modern people dressed in Victorian clothes.
-Nobody looks poor and destitute… not even the prostitutes.
-In fact they look like they’re living rather comfortable lives… There’s no withered old hags or street urchins or anybody like that hanging around… And Whitechapel in 1888 was notoriously crowded.
+Nobody looks poor and destitute, not even the prostitutes.
+In fact, they look like they’re living rather comfortable lives.
+There’s no withered old hags or street urchins or anybody like that hanging around.
+Whitechapel in 1888 was notoriously crowded, unlike here/

-And then you have Abberline… Oh dear.
+And then you have Abberline… Oh dear!
 I’m sorry to any Johnny Depp fans out there but he is NOT Abberline.
-Even if they’d got the character right… i don’t think he’d be right for the part.
-In the film, Abberline is not only an opium addict (he wasn’t) But in the process of the plot he happens to fall in love with Mary Jane Kelly (who inexplicably survives :s ) and then (SPOILER ALERT) dies of an overdose at the end.
+Even if they’d got the character right, I don’t think he’d be right for the part.
+In the film, Abberline is not only an opium addict (he wasn’t) But in the process of the plot he happens to fall in love with Mary Jane Kelly (who inexplicably survives) and then (SPOILER ALERT) dies of an overdose at the end.
 This is ludicrous as NONE OF THIS HAPPENED.

-Another thing: This film once again uses the idea that all the victims knew each other… and then runs off with it to suggest that they were all witness to a marriage between one of the prostitutes and the heir to the throne, Prince Albert Victor and that the whole thing is a masonic conspiracy fronted by the same person who turned out to be the ripper in the previous film…
+Another thing: This film once again uses the idea that all the victims knew each other and then runs off with it to suggest that they were all witnesses to a marriage between one of the prostitutes and the heir to the throne, Prince Albert Victor, and that the whole thing is a masonic conspiracy fronted by the same person who turned out to be the Ripper in the previous film.

-What i don’t understand is why this isn’t in some alternative like the rest of Alan Moore’s works… Like Watchmen is in a world without Watergate or Extradordinary Gentlemen is in a world where fictional characters are real… This just takes established history and goes wild tearing it into little tiny shreds… I’m not sure what the comic is like… and i’m not sure i want to know after seeing this.
+What I don’t understand is why this isn’t in some alternative history, like the rest of Alan Moore’s works… Like Watchmen is in a world without Watergate or Extradordinary Gentlemen is in a world where fictional characters are real.
+This just takes established history and goes wild tearing it into little tiny shreds… I’m not sure what the comic is like and I’m not sure I want to know after seeing this.

 Rating: 1/10- Not very good at all.